rgbbytes/SPA/README.md

 I provide the example data where random numbers were generated for preferences.

 Just run python2 spa.py and it will use preferences.csv to assign groups.
 Run it multiple times to get new results.
+IT IS SOOOOO FAST.
+The 100 student dataset took 1 second.
 You will end up with unassigned and poorly assigned students and in this case, you can manually assign these students.
+Since it runs a randomizer, you can run it a hundred times and get different results.
+In fact, I said "just YOLO it" and did it 1,000 times and got a normal distribution.

 To do it yyourself, go to Canvas, select all names from the class and place in a text file called names.txt and clean it using something like